-GLOBE offers three language tracks: French, Spanish, and Mandarin.
+GLOBE offers three language tracks: Spanish, French, and Mandarin.
 Upon enrollment, a student is assigned to a language track and stays in that language track throughout their time at GLOBE.
 Families who speak the target language at home, children who have attended a language immersion preschool, and the younger siblings of our current students are given preference in language track placement.
 All other students are randomly assigned by GLOBE to balance classrooms with boys and girls and to reflect the diversity of our school as a whole.

 In addition to learning another language, our students are introduced to life in other countries through regular interaction with teachers, parents, and community members from other cultures, as well as school-wide cultural celebrations and service-learning projects.

-The Benefits of Dual Language Immersion
+The Benefits of Dual Language Immersion (DLI)

-Second Language Skills: DLI students achieve higher proficiency in the second language than with traditional Foreign Language instruction.
+Second Language Skills: DLI students achieve higher proficiency in the second language than with traditional foreign language instruction.

 Cognitive Skills: DLI students typically develop greater cognitive flexibility, demonstrating increased attention and memory, superior problem-solving skills as well as an enhanced understanding of their primary language.